-Children do not always realise that shapes can belong to more than one classification e.g. a rectangle is a parallelogram, a quadrilateral and a polygon A rhombus provides a particular challenge as some children assume it is a square in a different orientation.
-Often due to overexposure, many children assume that all polygons are regular and find it very hard to visualise irregular pentagons, hexagons etc. Children find 3D shapes hard to visualise and hence to count the faces, edges break down themselves e.g. quadrilaterals may be parallelograms (and then either rhombuses or rectangles or neither) and so on.
-Focus on mathematical language so that children are using words like sides, vertices, symmetry, parallel, perpendicular, right angles and so on Make links to word origins, root words and prefixes (quad = four, tri = three).
-The names of shapes sometimes relate to the side properties and sometimes ot the angle e.g. rectangle (right-angled) or hexagon (six-sided) or isosceles [equal legs] Use lots of sorting activities practically initially to help develop the 'testing against a criterion' behaviour and the thoroughness needed Bring in representations of sorting later e.g. caroll diagrams and venn and vertices accurately. diagrams.
-Key Assessment Checklist 1.
-I can identify lines of symmetry in 2D shapes 2.
-I can identify and describe all possible lines of symmetry in a 2D shape (here 2.
-I can identify and describe all possible lines of symmetry in a 2D shape (horizontal, vertical, diagonal) 3.
-I can identify and distinguish between acute, right and obtuse angles 4.
-I can order and compare angles up to two right angles 5.
-I can recognise and describe the properties of 'famous' quadrilaterals 6.
-I can recognise and describe the properties of 'famous' triangles 7.
-I can say what is the same and different about 2D shapes, sorting them by their properties.
-8 Lean sort 2D and 2D shapes by their properties using Venn diagrams
+Children do not always realise that shapes can belong to more than one classification e.g. a rectangle is a parallelogram, a quadrilateral and a polygon

+A rhombus provides a particular challenge as some children assume it is a square in a different orientation.

+Often due to overexposure, many children assume that all polygons are regular and find it very hard to visualise irregular pentagons, hexagons etc.

+Children find 3D shapes hard to visualise and hence to count the faces, edges and vertices accurately.

+- break down themselves e.g. quadrilaterals may be parallelograms (and then either rhombuses or rectangles or neither) and so on. - Focus on mathematical language so that children are using words like sides, vertices, symmetry, parallel, perpendicular, right angles and so on - Make links to word origins, root words and prefixes (quad = four, tri = three).
+The names of shapes sometimes relate to the side properties and sometimes of the angle e.g. rectangle (right-angled) or hexagon (sixsided) or isosceles [equal legs] - Use lots of sorting activities practically initially to help develop the 'testing against a criterion' behaviour and the thoroughness needed - Bring in representations of sorting later e.g. caroll diagrams and venn diagrams.

+- 1. I can identify lines of symmetry in 2D shapes - 2.
+I can identify and describe all possible lines of symmetry in a 2D shape (horizontal, vertical, diagonal) - 3.
+I can identify and distinguish between acute, right and obtuse angles - 4.
+I can order and compare angles up to two right angles - 5.
+I can recognise and describe the properties of 'famous' quadrilaterals - 6.
+I can recognise and describe the properties of 'famous' triangles - 7.
+I can say what is the same and different about 2D shapes, sorting them by their properties. - 8.
+I can sort 2D and 3D shapes by their properties using Venn diagrams.